-So you have an accident, someone else was to blame, you head online to search for personal injury lawyers near you and boom; the job is done!
+So you have an accident, someone else was to blame, you head online to search for personal injury lawyers near you or reach out to Babcock injury lawyers and boom; the job is done!
 Oh if it was really that simple… To be fair it should be but it often ends up way more complicated than it should.
 Unfortunately, it is often due to the claimant that things go awry, and here are some of the most common mistakes personal injury claimants make.

 Not Hanging on to Crucial Evidence

 You would be amazed at how many people throw things away or delete photos, thinking they aren’t needed anymore.
 More often than not photographs provide valuable evidence that can make or break a case.
 If you are worried about a photo being deleted from your cellphone get a few copies printed off or save it on your computer or laptop.

 Compensation is often buying a house.
 A low ball offer goes in first, it gets countered, another comes in and so on.
 Only take the first offer if it’s of the amount your lawyer has told you to expect.
 This rarely happens but you may be lucky.
 If your case has been a long, drawn-out affair it can be tempting to say yes to bring an end to it but a touch more patience could see you thousands of dollars richer.

 Refusing to Give Access to Your Medical Records